-More Case studies with ST® Lumière
+More case studies with ST® Lumière

-Similar Case studies Car parks
+Similar case studies Car parks

 Integration into the urban surroundings

-A special light effect is created at night: the buildings seem to glow due to the perforated cladding that lets out the interior lighting.
-The perforated ST Lumiere façade also offers functional advantages: it allows good ventilation which made further fire protection installations unnecessary and protects from rain and wind.
+A special light effect is created at night: The buildings seem to glow due to the perforated cladding that lets out the interior lighting.
+The perforated ST® Lumière facade also offers functional advantages: It allows good ventilation, which made further fire protection installations unnecessary, and protects from rain and wind.

-Car Park Paixhans Boulevard
+Paixhans Boulevard car park

-Located on Paixhans Boulevard, this car park is surrounded by sport facilities, the ancient walls, and a historic district with a lot of greenery.
+Located on Paixhans Boulevard, this car park is surrounded by sport facilities, ancient walls, and a historic district with a lot of greenery.
 As a response to the green surroundings, the rear facade of the building is ventilated, with plant-filled panels installed at irregular intervals.

 Mazelle car park was selected as a site for a multimedia artwork by the French architectural heritage organisation l'Architecte des Bâtiments de France (ABF).
-A contest was held to select the winning design: now black plates of various geometrical shapes are scattered all over the facade of the car park - a design that seems to have been generated by a mysterious algorithm.
+A contest was held to select the winning design.
+Now black plates of various geometrical shapes are scattered all over the facade of the car park - a design that seems to have been generated by a mysterious algorithm.
 Created by Austrian artist Esther Stocker, the design transforms a simple functional car park into an international artwork.

 Christophe Mariotti, Mariotti & Associes